Aha43/PsJwkKeys/README.md

 Export-JwkSet -n 5 -KeyType 'RSA' -KeySize 2048 -PublicKeyFile 'public_jwks.json' -PrivateKeyFile 'private_keys.json'
 ```
 Parameters:
 - n: The number of key pairs to generate (default is 1).
 - KeyType: The type of key to generate (RSA or EC) (default is RSA).
 - KeySize: The size of the RSA key in bits (default is 2048).
 - KeyProperties: Additional properties to add to each key (default is alg and kid).
 - PublicKeyFile: The output file for the public keys (in JWKS format).
 - PrivateKeyFile: The output file for the private keys (in JSON format).

+## Uploading to an External IDP
+Once the public keys have been generated and saved in the JWKS format, you can upload the public_jwks.json file to your external Identity Provider (IDP) to allow for key validation during token issuance and verification.

+## Storing Private Keys Securely
+The private keys are stored separately in private_keys.json.
+It is recommended to store this file securely, for example, in an Azure Blob Storage with appropriate access controls.

+## Contributing
+If you find any bugs or have suggestions for improvement, feel free to open an issue or submit a pull request.
+Contributions are welcome!

+## License
+This project is licensed under the MIT License - see the LICENSE file for details.